-Whenever I share patterns, especially foreign patterns that use charts, I usually hear the same complaint: I don’t know how to read a crochet chart.
+Whenever I share patterns, especially foreign patterns that use charts, I hear the same complaint: I don’t know how to read a crochet chart.
 Reading a crochet chart is not something you pick up along the way, it’s something you learn because you have a very good reason and a very good teacher.

 I’ve created this series for two reasons:

 - So I can keep sharing amazing crochet chart patterns from around the world

 - So you know how to use the charts to create amazing crochet pieces

 Now, I have a full course on “How to Read Patterns, Charts & Graphs” on Curious.com if you want to move ahead.
 However, I thought it would be fun to create a quick & dirty “how to read & use a crochet chart” lesson here on Yarn Obsession.
 The goal is to learn and practice until we’re happily reading crochet charts like we read written crochet instructions!

 Learning to read and use a crochet chart is a universal way of sharing patterns.
 Because it doesn’t rely on language anyone can use a chart.
 There are some differences when it comes to chart symbols but that’s a little like language.
 However, just like the man and woman on bathroom doors, we can figure it out.

 Symbols represent stitches on a crochet chart. (see Figure 1 ——>) Symbols are arranged so you can follow what’s happening as you move from left to right.